CycleRL: Sim-to-Real Deep Reinforcement Learning for Robust Autonomous Bicycle Control: Experiments

-The learning dynamics, particularly the penalty curves in \Cref{fig:reward_components}, reveal a natural two-phase curriculum learning effect.
-An initial phase of aggressive control, marked by a dip in the penalty values, allows the agent to quickly master basic stability.
-This is followed by a refinement phase, where the penalties decrease (rise toward zero) as the agent learns to perform the task with smoother, more efficient actions.
+The learning dynamics, particularly the penalty curves in \Cref{fig:reward_components}, reveal an implicit curriculum learning effect: an initial phase of aggressive control (marked by penalty dips) allows the agent to quickly master basic stability, followed by a refinement phase where penalties rise toward zero as the policy learns smoother and more efficient actions.